 - Overuse of the elbow joint

-Ulnar nerve compression, also known as cubital tunnel syndrome or ulnar nerve entrapment, can cause a number of painful and unpleasant symptoms.
-These symptoms may warrant a visit to MedStar Orthopaedic Institute for a comprehensive evaluation.
-The following are the most common symptoms of ulnar nerve compression:
+This is also known as cubital tunnel syndrome or ulnar nerve entrapment.
+It can cause a number of painful and unpleasant symptoms.
+These symptoms may warrant a visit to one of our specialists for a comprehensive evaluation.
+The following are the most common symptoms:

 - Muscular weakness in the hand